-We, at Keystone Barns bring you some of the finest constructed Run-In Sheds available on the market.
+We, at Keystone Barns bring you some of the finest constructed Portable Run-In Sheds available on the market.
 With many different options and sizes, our horse sheds can be customized to suit any need or code requirement.
-By specializing mostly in equine construction, we have the expertise to build the shed suitable for any need.
+By specializing mostly in equine construction, we have the expertise to build a shed suitable for any need.
 As of today, hundreds of our equine sheds have been delivered and used all over the East Coast, helping to keep horses safe and protected, and their owners happy.

-Our Run In Sheds come in many different sizes and styles.
+Our Amish Built Run In Sheds come in many different sizes and styles.
 We offer sheds with just a single bay (run-in) or with multiple run-ins.
-As an option, you may add a storage room or a horse stall to any of our run-in shed to build a combination that best suits your needs.
+As an option, you may add a storage room or a horse stall to any of our run-in shed to build a barn combination that best suits your needs.
 To enhance the beauty of your run-in shed you can add the cupola with a weathervane or have your shed stained with a color of your choice.

 When it comes to quality shed construction and the use of proper building materials, "Keystone Run In Sheds" offer both.